rajatkb/JASP_Another_Json_Scala_Parser/README.md

 ## How to Contribute
 * Just move to the com.unit.test package. then move to Object JSON.
 From there on you can follow the code
-* Parser is built with a builder pattern and objects are initialised using Prototypes of their instance
+* Parser is built with a builder pattern and objects are initialised using abstract factory whose default implementation is providedd in the library
-* The idea was to program using interfaces.
-The only place InstanceOf was used in the prototype copy method. ~~(Need working out)~~
 * Create pull request against one of the To-Dos, or maybe add your own issue and also do post some test case for same in a sepparate unit test if you can.